Cosoute/secure-chat/README.md

 The reysecure-chat program that uses encrypted communications and self-modifying run time code that rewrites code in memoryto throw off run time inspection or reverse engineering efforts.
 It was written in C and built and run on linux kernel 3.13 (ubuntu 14.04.1)

 1.)
-The source code consists of a single file: quasi-secure.chat.c
+The source code consists of a single file: quasi-secure.chat.c.
+I purposely made this as simple as humanly possible to keep this super straightforward.

 2.)
 Source code snippets were taken from the following: a.)
 OpenSSL connection sample: http://simplestcodings.blogspot.com.br/2010/08/secure-server-client-using-openssl-in-c.html

 b.)
 Self-Modifying code sample: http://nmav.gnutls.org/2011/12/self-modifying-code-using-gcc.html

 3.)
 To build, type in "./build" within the directory

-4.) before building, please install opensslv3
+4.) before building, please install opensslv3.
+You need to build openssl from source.
+For instructions on how to build openssl on OSX, please see the openssl-readme in this repo.

 5.)
 Once it has been built, a binary file "quasi-secure-chat" should be generated.